davekinkead/spatialised-prisoners-dilemma/simulation.coffee.md

 				neighbours

-The homogeniality of a neighbourhood relative to an agent is therefore calculated as the proportion of like neighbours to total neighbours.

-			homogeneity: (agent) ->
-				same = 0
-				others = 0
-				neighbours = this.neighbourhood agent.x, agent.y
-				for neighbour in neighbours
-					same += 1 if agent.race is neighbour.race
-					others += 1 if agent.race isnt neighbour.race
-				same / (same + others)

 Now that we have defined our model, we need some functions to initiate and control behaviour.
 We will instantiate the simulation by invoking the `agents` function.
 This will create a space and populate it with agents.